aestovall/TLS_Depth_Complexity/README.md

 Algorithms described in "Vegetation structural complexity and biodiversity in the Great Smoky Mountains" (Walter et al. 2021; https://onlinelibrary.wiley.com/doi/10.1002/ecs2.3390) for generating a new complexity metric from single-scan terrestrial laser scanning (TLS) data.

+If you use this metric please cite our study:

+Walter, J.A., Stovall, A.E.L., & Atkins, J.W.
+2021.
+Vegetation structural complexity and biodiversity in the Great Smoky Mountains.
+Ecosphere 12:3. doi:10.1002/ecs2.3390

 The following algorithm is based in the R programming language.

 ## Load the Functions